 Insomnia is a sleep disorder that is characterized by difficulty falling or staying asleep, trouble sleeping or falling asleep again, or waking up too early and being unable to fall back asleep.
 Insomnia can be acute, lasting a few days or weeks, or chronic, lasting for months or even years.

 Acute insomnia is often triggered by stress, such as a new job or a major life change, or by environmental factors that disrupt sleep itself, such as noise or an uncomfortable sleeping environment.
-Chronic insomnia, on the other hand, is often the result of underlying health conditions, such as anxiety, depression, or chronic pain.
+Chronic insomnia causes, on the other hand, are often the result of underlying health conditions, such as anxiety, depression, or chronic pain.

-There are many factors that can contribute to insomnia.
+There are many factors that can contribute to insomnia symptoms.
 Here are the 7 most common ones:

 Tips to improve sleep and get a good night's rest